 When is it?

-Although the festival has always started in September and ended in November, Disney has extended the dates for 2014.
+Although the festival has always started in September and ended in November, Disney extended the dates for 2014.

 What takes place at the Food and Wine Festival?